denten-books/plain-text/5-chapter.md

 for archival preservation, with slogans like: "Remember their laughter forever, record it on 'Magnetic Ribbon,'" (from a 1946 advertisement for Soundmirror recorder by Brush) and "Make your cherished moments will last the years" (from a 1959 Dupont advertisement for Mylar tape).
-Where the earlier materials targeted radio broadcasting and office use, by 1950s the settings depicted on personal tape recorder advertisements shift location to spaces in the domestic, familial, and private spheres.
+Where the earlier advertising materials targeted radio broadcasting and office use, by 1950s the settings depicted on personal tape recorder advertisements shift location to spaces in the domestic, familial, and private spheres.
 The tape recorder at the time was offered as a device to record childhood birthdays, graduations, holidays, and school performances.
 "Fun times last a lifetime," declares another advertisement from Dupont.
 "Record this Christmas forever!" and "When there's no second chance, record with Acetate base tape!"
 The composite photographs in these advertisements often showed a device in use with a fairly large microphone, which upstages the recorder as the locus of family attention.
 Finally, the adverts suggest not just a means of preservation, but a mode of personal archiving practice.
 An advertisement for Apex circa 1963 shows a row of neatly arranged and labelled reels on a shelf, bragging "Who came up with the best way to label your tapes?"
 Another ad for Bell's Tape Transporter, circa 1959, depicts a couple in their living room, relaxing around a tape recorder and near a shelf-like piece of furniture holding reels and equipment in neat wooden compartments.
 "Build your own library of stereo tapes," reads the slogan.[^ln4-dupont]

 Is it still a monologue when one talks to his own images from the past?
 Krapp has changed.
 He no longer feels fully congruent with his former self, "that